-Salmon is so versatile and a simple, rustic salad served with crusty bread is a nice change of pace from grilled or roasted salmon fillets.
-Don’t let the bright zesty flavours fool you into thinking this is a light dish that needs a lot of other dishes to fill up your family or guests.
+This salad is a nice change of pace from grilled or roasted salmon fillets.
+Don’t let the bright zesty flavors fool you into thinking this is a light dish that needs a lot of other dishes to fill up your family or guests.
 In fact, it is quite substantial with its multiple layers.
-And, it’s super healthy and pretty low in calories.
+And, it’s super healthy and low in calories.

-The lemon and orange essence is fairly intense (yum), so feel free to reduce the amount of zest a bit if you like the citrus flavours more subtle.
-The recipe includes some sweet spicy Thai sauce (I use President’s choice brand ‘memories of’) which balances the tangy-ness of the citrus and adds a nice kick.
-You can, however, reduce the heat by using honey or maple syrup in the tomato-citrus sauce instead.
+The lemon and orange essence is fairly intense so feel free to reduce the amount of zest.
+The recipe includes sweet spicy Thai sauce (I use President’s choice brand ‘memories of’) which balances the tangy-ness of the citrus and adds a nice kick.

 The recipe serves 2 giant eaters (like my husband) or 4 lighter eaters.
 Because you end up with quite a bit of sauce – one cup – you can easily add more quinoa, greens and/or salmon to stretch the dish to feed a couple more people.

 This is a perfect salad for a lazy summer afternoon or evening or a brunch event.
-The whole thing is ready in 30 minutes or you can make the various parts ahead and just assemble it right before serving.
+The whole thing is ready in 30 minutes.
 Stress free and delicious!

 - Use shrimp or rainbow trout instead of salmon.